 Heavy music exists independent of eras, trends, and borders.
 It resonates worldwide on the most primal and natural level.
 Kill The Lights similarly transcend creative and physical boundaries.
-Uniting original Bullet For My Valentine co-founder Michael “Moose” Thomas [drums] with Throw The Fight frontman James Clark [vocals], Jordan Whelan of Still Remains [guitar], Jason James of Bullet For My Valentine [bass] and Travis Montgomery of Threat Signal [guitar], the group seamlessly bring a shared vision to life.
+Uniting original Bullet For My Valentine co-founder Michael “Moose” Thomas [drums] with Throw The Fight frontman James Clark [vocals], Jordan Whelan of Still Remains [guitar], Jason James [bass], and Travis Montgomery of Threat Signal [guitar], the group seamlessly bring a shared vision to life.
 Streamed over 1 million times in under a year and touted by Rock Sound, KERRANG!, Metal Hammer, and more, the quintet imprint tried-and-true metal with 21st century fire on their Fearless Records full-length debut, The Sinner.

 “We all loved the idea of having some of those throwback elements with a fresh sound,” exclaims James.
 “We aimed for something classic either a 15-year-old or 50-year-old could enjoy.
 It came out naturally by virtue of us working together.
 It’s not contrived.
 We give reverence to our influences, but Kill The Lights is its own entity.”